 Meanwhile, heat the syrup and cinnamon stick over medium-low heat until warm and fragrant.
 Lower the heat, stir in the blueberries and leave over low heat until the blueberries are just warmed, but still hold their shape, about 1 minute.
 Serve over warm pancakes and enjoy!

 Yum Plum Crumb Loaf…a little bit of a tongue-twister, but it really does describe this moist and tasty quick bread!
-Ann, who has lots of yummy recipes and had lots of plums from her backyard plum tree, gave me a recipe for Plum Bread that a friend gave her, which I changed up by adding a little more plums, a little more baking soda, and a crumb mixture on top.
+My friend Ann, who has lots of yummy recipes and had lots of plums from her backyard plum tree, gave me a recipe for Plum Bread that a friend gave her, which I changed up by adding a little more plums, a little more baking soda, and a crumb mixture on top.
 There’s actually some crumb mixture in the middle of the loaf too, just to give it a little extra sweetness, but it’s not very visible.
-I used red plums in this but you can use any kind of plum, or you could probably substitute peaches or nectarines, too–I haven’t tried that yet, but I don’t see why you couldn’t!
-I strongly recommend using parchment paper to line your loaf pan (instead of greasing the pan)–it will come out…

 I recently ran across this old date and nut loaf recipe.
 It produces a very delicious, extra moist date bread that I just haven’t been able to get enough of lately.
 I’ve made it several times in the last couple of weeks.
 It’s just so darn good!